Tracer-Cloud/tracer-client/README.md

 - Time and cost per dataset processed
 - Execution duration and bottleneck identifcation for each pipeline step
 - Cost attribution across pipelines, teams, and environments (dev, CI/CD, prod)

+Overall, making sense of scientific toolchains with poor/no observability

 <br />